omitul-islam/QueueBee-BullMQ-Nodemailer-Redis-/README.md

-# Email Queue System with BullMQ and Redis
+# Email Queue System with BullMQ and Redis, Nodemailer
 A Node.js system for sending emails in the background using BullMQ and Redis.

 ## How It Works